The accounting policies set out below have been applied consistently by the Group to all periods presented in these consolidated financial statements.

 Finance leases, which transfer to the Group substantially all the risks and benefits incidental to ownership of the leased item, are capitalized at the commencement of the lease term at the fair value of the leased property or, if lower, at the present value of the minimum lease payments.
 Lease payments are apportioned between the finance charges and reduction of the lease liability so as to achieve a constant rate of interest on the remaining balance of the liability.
 Finance charges are charged directly to profit or loss.
 Capitalized leased assets are depreciated on a straight-line basis over the shorter of the estimated useful life of the asset or the lease term unless there is a reasonable certainty that the Group will obtain ownership by the end of the lease term, in which case the assets are depreciated over their estimated useful lives.

 Indefeasible Rights of Use (IRU) leases represent the right to use a portion of asset granted for a fixed period.
-IRUs are recognized as an asset when the Group has the specific indefeasible right to use an identified portion of the underlying asset, generally optical fibers or dedicated wavelength bandwidth, and the duration of the right is for the major part of the underlying asset’s economic life.
+IRUs are recognized as an asset when the Group has the specific indefeasible right to use an identified portion of the underlying asset, generally optical fibres or dedicated wavelength bandwidth, and the duration of the right is for the major part of the underlying asset’s economic life.
 Such assets are included in property, plant and equipment in the consolidated statement of financial position.
 They are depreciated over the shorter of the expected period of use and the life of the contract.

 Leases, including IRU leases, where the lessor retains substantially all the risks and benefits of ownership of the asset are classified as operating leases.
 Operating lease payments are recognized as an expense in profit or loss on a straight-line basis over the lease term.